The Kindaichi Case Files: Light novels

 The novels were written by Seimaru Amagi and illustrated by Fumiya Satō.
-Nine volumes were released in Japan between September 22, 1994, and April 20, 2001.
+Nine volumes were released between September 22, 1994, and April 20, 2001.

 Anime

 Produced by Toei Animation and directed by Daisuke Nishio, the anime adaptation of the original manga aired on Yomiuri TV, Nippon Television and other NNS stations between April 7, 1997, and September 11, 2000, spanning 148 episodes plus one special episode.
-In addition, two animated films were released on December 14, 1996 and August 21, 1999 respectively.
-Seven years after the conclusion of the TV anime, two new animated episodes were aired in Japan on November 12, 2007 and November 19, 2007 respectively.
+In addition, two animated films were released on December 14, 1996, and August 21, 1999, respectively.
+Seven years after the conclusion of the TV anime, two new animated episodes were aired in Japan on November 12, 2007, and November 19, 2007, respectively.

 On April 6, 2007, DVD collector's box of Kindaichi was released by Warner Home Video to mark the 10th anniversary of airing of the original TV anime.

 The series aired on Animax Asia as The File of Young Kindaichi in Japanese with English subtitles.

 To celebrate the 20th anniversary of the series, two special episodes based on "The Black Magic Murders" were released on DVDs in November 2012 and February 2013.

 A revival of the anime television series, The File of Young Kindaichi Returns, aired from April 5 to 27 September 2014.
-A second season aired from October 3, 2015 to March 26, 2016.
+A second season aired from October 3, 2015, to March 26, 2016.
 They were streamed on Crunchyroll during their original broadcast.